 Intellectual Property Litigation

-An Emerging Leader in Intellectual Property Litigation
+Our Intellectual Property Litigation Experience

-- Biotechnology, Life Sciences and Medical Devices
+- Life Sciences

 - Manufacturing and Sales

 - Technology and Emerging Companies

 Recognized as a Recommended Bio/Life Sciences Practice in the United States, IP Stars

 Recognized as a Leading Enforcement & Litigation Trademark practice in New York, 2017 WTR 1000

 Recognized as a Leading Enforcement & Litigation Trademark practice in Washington, DC, 2017 WTR 1000